beatcoinpl/Private-API/README.md

 ## All methods
 ```
-info - get info about your account
+info - get info about your account #SET
-trade - use Trade method to make a new offer on market
+trade - use Trade method to make a new offer on market #SET
-trades - see your active orders in specify markets
+trades - see your active orders in specify markets #GET
-orders -  see all active in specify markets
+orders -  see all active in specify markets #GET
-cancel - put id of action you want to cancel
+cancel - put id of action you want to cancel  #SET
-history - history of user orders
+history - history of user orders #GET
-markethistory - history of market orders
+markethistory - history of market orders #GET
+time - check time server #GET
 ```